SuperCowPowers/workbench/docs/enterprise.md

 # SageWorks Enterprise
-The SageWorks API and User Interfaces cover a broad set of AWS Machine Learning services and provide easy to use abstraction and visualizations of your AWS ML data.
+The SageWorks API and User Interfaces cover a broad set of AWS Machine Learning services and provide easy to use abstractions and visualizations of your AWS ML data.
 We offer a wide range of options to best fit your companies needs.

 |   | Free           | Enterprise: Lite  | Enterprise: Standard | Enterprise: Pro  |